ISAITB/docs-itb-ta/source/communityDashboard/index.rst

   :align: center

 If you are creating a landing page from scratch (i.e. you have clicked the **Create landing page** button), this form will be empty.
-Alternatively, if the landing page is being created as a copy of an existing one (either the test bed's default landing page or another one defined for your community), the form will be prefilled.
+Alternatively, if the landing page is being created as a copy of an existing one (either the Test Bed's default landing page or another one defined for your community), the form will be prefilled.
 The information you are expected to complete for the landing page is:

 * Its **name** (required), used in the list of landing pages and when selecting one for an organisation.